This topic describes how to modify health check policies for a backend set.

 You can enter the value '0' to have the health check use the backend server's traffic port.

-- URL Path (URI): (HTTP only) Optional.
+- URL Path (URI): (HTTP only) Required.
 Specify a URL endpoint against which to run the health check.

 - Interval in ms: Optional.
 Specify how frequently to run the health check, in milliseconds.
 Default is 10000 (10 seconds).

 - Timeout in ms: Optional.
 Specify the maximum time in milliseconds to wait for a reply to a health check.
 A health check is successful only if a reply returns within this timeout period.
 Default is 3000 (3 seconds).

 - Number of retries: Optional.
 Specify the number of retries to attempt before a backend server is considered "unhealthy".
 This number also applies when recovering a server to the "healthy" state.
 Default is 3.

 - Status Code: (HTTP only) Required.
 Specify the status code a healthy backend server must return.

 Response Body Regex: (HTTP only) Required.
 Provide a regular expression for parsing the response body from the backend server.
 The system treats a blank entry here as the value ".*".